 That’s it from me!
 I’ll be back next month to share some more knowledge with you!

-Stay tuned for the following installments of Weddings 101 – next month we’ll be chatting about how to prepare for all things ceremony & I cannot wait to share the goods with you!
+Stay tuned for the following installments of Wedding Planning 101 – next month we’ll be chatting about how to prepare for all things ceremony & I cannot wait to share the goods with you!